DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-20-declaring-safeguarding-concerns.md

 Because they'll know what type of information providers are looking for

-2. If we make it clearer that this section is about safeguarding children and young people Then candidates will be less confused
+2. If we make it clear that this section is about safeguarding children and young people Then candidates will be less confused
 Because they'll understand the purpose of this section